Join Anna Maria’s

 Powdered sugar for finishing

-Many traditions are vanished or changed, but fried pastries are still the protagonist of the Fat Tuesday cookery.
-Spoonful’s of dough fried in oil take the shape of small balls in Frittelle di Carnevale.
+Frittelle or Carnival Fritters are one of the oldest Italian traditions in every region.
+Many traditions have vanished or changed, but fried pastries are still the stars of Fat Tuesday cookery.
+Spoonfuls of dough fried in oil take the shape of small balls in Frittelle di Carnevale.

 As soon as the water starts boiling, remove from heat and add the flower mixture.